buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 The following examples represent only some of the possible poisons.
 All costs are expressed in Gold Coins.
 Poisons are presented, especially in the Monster Compendium, with this notation: Poison Name, Use (I/R/F/C), Onset time, Saving Throw DC, Effect.

 >>> **Not only venom**: Poisons are part of the long tradition of problems and adversities in role-playing games.
-When you want to use a poison, first think about why it's there, who it was to be used for, for what purpose.
+When you want to use a poison, first think about why it' \*\*s there, who it was to be used for, for what purpose.
 Not all poisons need to kill; a skilled thief might even use stunning poisons or ones that weaken the will of his target just enough to get them to open the safe.

 ## How to find the little plants...